NRAM Ltd Conveyancing Lender Panel Compliance Tool

 Can I be sure that the solicitor on the NRAM Ltd panel is any good?

-seeking recommendations is a good start.
+seeking recommendations is a sensible starting point.
 Before you go ahead check if they offer a no sale no fee offer.
 Also you often get what you pay for - a firm which quotes more will often provide a better service than one which is cheap as chips.
-We would always advocate that you speak with the solicitor handling your transaction
+We would always suggest that you speak with the lawyer conducting your transaction

 Copyright © Lexsure Limited, 2025